 An American Trailblazer

 Vice Admiral Samuel Lee Gravely, Jr.’s (1922-2004) naval career lasted 38 years and included many distinguished accomplishments.
 Gravely was a true pathfinder whose performance and leadership as a naval officer demonstrated to America the value and strength of diversity.
+He passed away at the age of 82 and is buried in Arlington National Cemetery.

 The Early Years